-- 1. The confining stress provided by 300 mm of soil is adequate to keep the overlaps closed and to prevent lateral seam leakage. - 2.
-A soil layer of 300 mm is sufficient to distribute loads from typical earthmoving equipment which would other wise damage the liner.
+- 1. The confining stress provided by 300 mm of soil is adequate to keep the overlaps closed and to prevent lateral seam leakage.
+The flux test data provided in Appendix A verifies the adequacy of this thickness of cover soil. - 2.
+A soil layer of 300 mm is sufficient to distribute loads from typical earthmoving equipment which would otherwise damage the liner.
 Fox, et. al. (1998) performed a comprehensive study examining many different cover materials, thicknesses, and placement methods.
 The most important result of the study was that, when adequate cover thickness was in place, equipment had little influence on the physical integrity and performance of the liner. - 3.
 It is very difficult to install thinner layers of soil on a liner without damaging it.

 Some projects may require more cover material when disruptive forces such as scouring or wave action are considered.
 In these projects, up to 2 feet (600 mm) of cover may be necessary.
-Fine-grained soil would be placed directly on Akwaseal, followed by a cushioning geotextile and a layer of angular stone (Figure 3-13).
+Fine-grained soil would be placed directly on Bentomat CL, followed by a cushioning geotextile and a layer of angular stone (Figure 3-13).